 Risk Exist Everywhere

 There is a level of risk in any business.
 Level of risk differs from one business to another.
 You should understand that there is risk involved in Forex trading.
-It is advisable that you acquire enough experience before you start to trade with real money.
+It is

 Primary Risk Factors in Forex Trading